nereagurru/CCformation/README.md

 - src: all .F90 programs
 - disk: data from diskevol (download data inside disk file to run this code)
 - setup: compilation and parameter information
-- outputs: for data storaged
+- outputs: for data storage
 - scripts: generate all figures from the main manuscript
 - obj: storage of temporary ".mod" and ".o" files

 ## Prerequisites